 To participate, you need to catch a trout, and the post scale samples and measurements to Fiskaaling.
+The draw is on 9 December, but Fiskaaling must have received the sample on 1 December 2022.
 For further instructions, please contact Fiskaaling.

 Our current knowledge about sea trout in Faroese lakes and ocean is limited.
 In collaboration with the Faroese Aquaculture Association, this project aims to build new, basic knowledge about sea trout with an emphasis on these issues: